Interventional Services Procedures

-Liver Cancer Surgery is often not an option for liver cancer, and chemotherapy can sometimes be ineffective.
+Liver Cancer Treatment Surgery is often not an option for liver cancer, and chemotherapy can sometimes be ineffective.
 Minimally invasive interventional oncology treatments are a viable option for many cases of liver cancer, as well as kidney and lung cancer.
-These treatments can preserve the affected organ by delivering targeted treatments that can attack the cancer […]
+These treatments can preserve the affected organ by delivering targeted treatments that can attack the […]

 Nephrostomy is a procedure that creates an artificial passage (opening) in the kidney to allow urinary drainage.
 Once the passage is created a catheter, a small flexible, rubber tube, will be put in place for the drainage and a drainage bag connected to the catheter for collection.
 This can be a temporary or permanent solution depending on the situation.

-Pelvic Congestion Syndrome Pelvic congestion syndrome, or PCS, results from pelvic venous insufficiency (PVI), where the pelvic veins become enlarged (similar to varicose veins that are common in the lower legs).
+Pelvic Congestion Syndrome Treatment Pelvic congestion syndrome, or PCS, results from pelvic venous insufficiency (PVI), where the pelvic veins become enlarged (similar to varicose veins that are common in the lower legs).
 With PVI, pelvic varicose veins bulge and stretch, causing chronic pelvic pain and a sensation of heaviness in the lower pelvis.
-Pelvic Congestion Syndrome […]
+Pelvic Congestion […]

 Thoracentesis is a procedure that removes fluid from the space between your lungs and chest wall.
 Fluid may have built up in this area because of infection, inflammation, heart failure, or cancer.